disneystreaming/smithy4s/modules/docs/src/03-protocols/02-simple-rest-json/01-overview.md

 ## Supported taits

-This protocol and its interpreters, are aware of the following traits provided out of the box :
+This protocol and its interpreters, are aware of the following traits provided out of the box:

 * [all simple shapes](https://awslabs.github.io/smithy/1.0/spec/core/model.html#simple-shapes)
 * composite data shapes, including collections, unions, structures.